foxypool/foxy-farmer/README.md

     ```bash
     venv/bin/pip install .
     ```
-5. Run using `venv/bin/foxy-farmer` (or activate the venv using `source venv/bin/activate` and then just use `foxy-farmer`), it will create a default `foxy-farmer.yaml` in the current directory based on your current chia `config.yaml` if available.
+5. Run using `venv/bin/foxy-farmer` (or activate the venv using `source venv/bin/activate` and then just use `foxy-farmer`) and follow the first run wizard, it will create a `foxy-farmer.yaml` in the current directory based on your inputs.
    > **Note**:
-   > If you never set up chia before on this machine you will need to import your 24 word mnemonic using `venv/bin/foxy-farmer keys add` and ensure the `config.yaml` in `<USER_HOME>/.foxy-farmer/mainnet/config/` includes your PlotNFT in the pool list.
-This can be achieved by manually copying it from another `config.yaml` or running `venv/bin/foxy-farmer join-pool`.
+   > You can join the pool at any time, just run `foxy-farmer join-pool`.
+You can add `--fee` to supply a fee in case the mempool is full.

-6. Edit the `foxy-farmer.yaml` to your liking and restart foxy-farmer
+6. (Optional) Edit the `foxy-farmer.yaml` to your liking and restart foxy-farmer
 7. Profit!

 ### Using docker